ITA-Solar/BifrostTools.jl/docs/src/install.md

 2. Move to the repo and open the REPL by typing `julia` in your terminal
 3. `] add .` installs the package from inside the repository (alternatively `] add PATH/TO/BifrostTools.jl`)

-Now you can use BifrostTools.jl in Julia
+Now you can use BifrostTools.jl in Julia! `> using BifrostTools`